CreativeSpace-Development/UserPlayIO-OpenSource-Music-Player/README.md

 ## Introduction

-UserPlayerIO is an open-source, small scale music player.
+UserPlayIO is an open-source, small scale music player.
 It provides users with a lightweight and enjoyable music listening experience.

 * __Discrete Controls__ - Select, play, pause, and skip music tracks with ease.
 * __Continous Streaming__ - Automatic and seamless playback of music tracks.